Ericblak/alx-system_engineering-devops/0x00-shell_basics/README.md

 #!/bin/bash
+task to Delete the file betty.

-Move the file betty from /tmp/ to /tmp/my_first_directory
+The file betty is in /tmp/my_first_directory